fsamuele/Used-Car-Checklist/README.md

 # Used-Car-Checklist
 An interactive checklist of 500+ questions to evaluate used cars.

+## The list is temporary and need final check and revision.

 ## Features
 - Vehicle data input (brand, model, VIN, plate, year, color, mileage).